Square’s Cash App Launches Zero-Fee Stock Trading Option

 The team also shared that the Cash App will work with the zero-fee trading mechanism, the model with which Robinhood attracted a $7.6B valuation and 6M+ users.
 Meaning, the users won’t have to pay any transactional charges while trading in the stock market.

 But, what’s differentiating is that Square’s Cash App, unlike Robinhood, will operate with fractional trading mechanism.
-This will bring Square in direct competition with the former, making both Fintech Entrepreneurs and mobile app developers shift their interest from evaluating Robinhood-like app development to the cost for making Square-clone app.
+This will bring Square in direct competition with the former, making both Fintech Entrepreneurs and mobile app developers shift their interest from evaluating Robinhood-like app development cost to the cost for making Square-clone app.

 However, Square is not the first ever company that will be operating with this model in Fintech domain.
 Various other startups like SoFi are already working with fractional trading mechanism for first-time traders.
 And, it is expected that various other finance enthusiasts and app developers will be adding this model into their Stock trading app development plan.
 Meaning, Square is going to get more competition in the marketplace in the future.